 - As a final point, a contractor will be given compensation, with all applicable deductions, from an umbrella company.

-- It is a trap, if, only a percentage of the earnings is remunerated through payroll and subject to pay-as-you-earn – this reflects that a contractor is only paying tax on certain percentage of the income received from a umbrella company.
+- It is a trap if only a percentage of the earnings is remunerated through payroll and subject to pay-as-you-earn – this reflects that a contractor is only paying tax on a certain percentage of the income received from an umbrella company.

-Generally, contractors are communicated that the plan is HMRC compliant, however, it is mostly incorrect.
-Such arrangements can be tremendously risky and HMRC continuously encourages United Kingdom citizens to disregard tax avoidance arrangements.
-If a contractor is party to such arrangements, then, he/she is expected to be evading tax and as a result will pay fine and additional tax.
+Generally, contractors are communicated that the plan is HMRC compliant; however, it is mostly incorrect.
+Such arrangements can be tremendously risky, and HMRC continuously encourages United Kingdom citizens to disregard tax avoidance arrangements.
+If a contractor is a party to such arrangements, then, they are expected to be evading tax and, as a result, will pay fine and additional tax.